Robusteciendo la Justicia Social Logo

 Community of Practice Impact

-Since 2021, seven participating organizations have been meeting quarterly to address the most important and pressing issues of just recovery in Puerto Rico.
-In addition, the input received during the cohort meetings has encouraged the organizations to share challenges they experience as leaders in the social sector, build their capacity as organizations, and strategize together to address common problems.
+Since 2021, eight participating organizations met quarterly to address the most important and pressing issues of just recovery in Puerto Rico.
+Additionally, the input received during the cohort meetings encouraged the organizations to share challenges they experienced as leaders in the social sector, build their organizational capacity, and strategize together to address common problem

 Our Drive